godiagonal/wauv/README.md

 # wauv - web audio visualiser
 Audio visualisation project using the Web Audio and SoundCloud API.
 Visit the site at [wauv.it](http://wauv.it).

+### Known issues
+* Some tracks won't play due to a broken access-control response header from the SoundCloud API.
+SoundCloud is aware of the issue and will hopefully solve it soon!

 # Contribute
 If you're a developer and feel like making your own visualisations we welcome you to fork the project and give it a go!
 All contributions are appreciated.